 What your chair is made of matters more than people think.
 Mesh lets air move through it.
 Your back stays cool and dry.
 That is a big deal when you are sitting for 8 hours straight.

-Fabric feels soft and warm, which is nice in a cold room.
-Leather looks clean and wipes down easily, but it traps heat and can feel sticky when it gets warm.
+Fabric is soft and warm, which is pleasant in a cold room.
+Leather is easy to clean and wipe, but it absorbs heat and can become sticky when hot.

 Build Quality and Warranty

-A well-made chair has a strong frame and thick foam that does not go flat.
-It should hold up for years, not just months.
-If a chair comes with a 5-year warranty or longer, that is usually a good sign.
-It means the company stands behind what they built.
+A good chair should have a sturdy frame and plump foam that does not flatten.
+It ought to last long, not a few months.
+When a chair has a 5-year warranty or more, then that is generally a positive indicator.
+It implies the company is supporting what they constructed.

 How to Choose the Right Chair for Your Body Type and Work Style

 Also, think about what you do at your desk.
-If you lean forward a lot while typing, you need good front support.
-If you move around a lot, a smooth swivel and good casters will help.
-Your habits matter when picking a chair.
+When you sit forward a lot when typing, then you require a good front support.
+In case you move around a lot, then a smooth swivel and good casters will do.

 Mesh or Leather: Which Is Better for Long Sitting Hours?